 The scene will show a lead female character slipping in to the adult shop to buy a lingerie set and walking out carrying one of the shop's distinctive fuchsia pink bags.

-At each of our 12 licensed stores, we are carefully regulated and perhaps an object of greater scrutiny, than for example, an unlicensed premises who sell adult material.
-We are acutely aware of our responsibilities and staff are trained to ensure only
+of our 12 licensed stores, we are carefully regulated and perhaps an object of greater scrutiny, than for example, an unlicensed premises who sell adult material.
+We are acutely aware of our responsibilities and staff are trained to ensure only adults

-containing such material will fail classification.
+acceptable and films containing such material will fail classification.
 Included in prohibited material is anything that indicates withdrawal of consent, or any infliction of pain or acts that may cause lasting physical harm.
-At the more extreme end the classification
+At the more extreme end the

-prohibits penetration by an object associated with violence or likely to cause harm.
-On this basis, it would be impossible for us to supply an R18 DVD that was in any way violent, since it would not pass the stringent classification of the BBFC.
-We are
+classification prohibits penetration by an object associated with violence or likely to cause harm.
+On this basis, it would be impossible for us to supply an R18 DVD that was in any way violent, since it would not pass the stringent classification of the

-unsure what shops or products Councillor Marshall may have previously encountered or when, but the classification laws are quite explicit on this point.
-Nice ' n' Naughty would however be delighted to invite her to our premises in order to allay
+BBFC.
+We are unsure what shops or products Councillor Marshall may have previously encountered or when, but the classification laws are quite explicit on this point.
+Nice ' n' Naughty would however be delighted to invite her to our premises in

 Nice ' n' Naughty would urge Councillor Marshall to visit our store and gain a closer understanding of the challenges we face and the control we exercise.